cannel14/cannelmaina/README.md

 #### I am software developer and Machine learning engineer.
 ![I am software developer and Machine learning engineer.](https://images.app.goo.gl/LxArQAiV1Kn2seYa7)

-I'm a Financial Engineering student at Jomo Kenyatta University of Agriculture and Technology.I'm an athlete who enjoys learning and growing each day.
+I'm a Financial Engineering graduate from Jomo Kenyatta University of Agriculture and Technology.I'm an athlete who enjoys learning and growing each day.

-Skills: Python/R/SQL/HTML/CSS/Javascript/PHP
+Skills: Python/R/SQL/HTML/CSS/Javascript

-- 🔭 I’m currently working on priconstate realtors page.
-- 🌱 I’m currently learning php laravel framework.
-- 👯 I’m looking to collaborate on php project.
 - 💬 Ask me about data science and machine learning.
 - 📫 How to reach me: ckaruiru14@gmail.com
 - ⚡ Fun fact: Not many people know this about me, but when I was younger, I always wanted to join the military i still do.